 The Presbyterian Hunger Program is promoting experiential trips which analyze the root causes of hunger and poverty while calling participants to engage in solidarity actions with our local and global partners.

-Some of our national grant partners offer mission trip experiences.
+Some of our national grant partners offer opportunities for individual Presbyterians and congregations to get involved in their work through mission trips, volunteering, and advocacy.
 Click below for more information.
 For a map of other opportunities offered by these groups visit our National Development site.